exakat/exakat-docs/Reference/Rules/Classes/CancelCommonMethod.rst

   A `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ method's is too little used in children.

 The `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class has a method, which is customised in children classes, though most of the time, those are empty : hence, cancelled.
+A threshold of ``cancelThreshold`` % of the children methods have to be cancelled to report the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class.
+By default, it is 75 (or 3 out of 4).

 .. code-block:: php